OneRepublic: 2002–2007: Reformation

 Reuniting in Los Angeles in 2002, Tedder and Filkins formed their second band under the moniker Republic.
 Tedder, by then an established songwriter and record producer, had convinced Filkins to relocate from Chicago.
 Nine months later, the band signed with Columbia Records.
-After a few lineup changes, the group finally settled with Tedder on vocals, Filkins on lead guitar and backing vocals, Eddie Fisher on drums, Brent Kutzle on bass and cello, and Drew Brown on guitar.
+After a few lineup changes, the group finally settled with Tedder on vocals, Filkins on guitar and backing vocals, Eddie Fisher on drums, Brent Kutzle on bass and cello, and Drew Brown on guitar.
 The band's name was changed to OneRepublic after the record company mentioned that the name Republic might result in legal action from other, similarly named bands.

 The band worked in the studio for two and a half years and recorded its first full-length album.
 Two months before the album was due to be released, (with "Sleep" as its debut single), OneRepublic was dropped by Columbia Records.
 The band was beginning to gain prominence on MySpace; Tedder said it was the number-one unsigned act on MySpace, and credits the website for keeping the band together.
 The band caught the attention of a number of labels, including Timbaland's Mosley Music Group.
 The band soon signed onto the label, becoming the first rock band to do so.